gthiveux/sec-manager/README.md

 The "SEC Protocol Manager" manages data received from the "Data Connector Agent" and determines which adapter it must forward the information too.
 The "SEC Protocol Manager" also keeps a registry of all adapters and regularly checks the health of each adapter to ensure it is running smoothly.

 As  02/10/2013, the SEC Protocol Manager has only bean tested with jetty 7 standalone.
 It's basically a java servlet that runs with the help of the SEC-SDK.
-The pom.xml dependency for the sdk ussualy point to the current development sdk.
+The pom.xml dependency for the sdk usually point to the current development sdk.
 If you want a more stable version you should download the latest version of the SEC-SDK and import it in your project.
 The latest version of the SEC-SDK that can be found in [here](https://github.com/MalcolmHaslam/RunMyProcess-SEC-SDK).

 Install and run suggestion
 ---------------------------
 ---------------------------

-1- Download jetty standalone (tested on jetty 7.6.11)
+1. Download **[jetty](http://www.eclipse.org/jetty/)** standalone (tested on jetty 7.6.11)

-2- Download the project and run mvn clean install to generate the war file with all dependencies
+2. Download the **sec-manager** project and run mvn clean install to generate the war file with all dependencies

-3- copy the generated war file in the jetty webapps folder
+3. copy the generated war file in the jetty webapps folder

-4- Create a config File
+4. Create the configuration file (see bellow)

-4- run jetty
+5. run jetty

 When jetty is running you can test the Manager by navigating on your browser to the port where jetty is serving the servlet (usually localhost:8080).
 The following message should appear: